Your RAG Chatbot Fails Because You Built It in the Wrong Order

 Before this step, prompts are just decoration.

-## Step 6: Then (and Only Then) Add Complexity
+#Step 6: Then (and Only Then) Add Complexity

+Agents.
+Rerankers.
 Decision logic.
+Tools.

 All of these assume the foundation is solid.